Ice rinks have been around for over 150 years.

 We construct our panels with the highest degree of quality, giving you a long-lasting, smooth skating experience.

-Although the panels are “synthetic” over the long term, they can be an advantage in your quest to save energy, water and be “green” in your way.
+PolyGlide Ice provides the ultimate advantage in your quest to save energy, water and be “green” for a brighter, healthier planet!.

 Keep on Skating!! - Jim Loughran